goauthentik/authentik/website/docs/integrations/services/aws/index.md

 Create an application, assign policies, and assign this provider.

-Export the metadata from passbook, and create an Identity Provider [here](https://console.aws.amazon.com/iam/home#/providers).
+Export the metadata from authentik, and create an Identity Provider [here](https://console.aws.amazon.com/iam/home#/providers).

 #### Role Mapping